 - Practice at home with your tree stand before using it in the woods.
 Become very comfortable with your stand.

 - Purposefully “fall” out of your tree stand while you are only a few feet off the ground and with a helper present, so that you can learn how to recover and get back into your tree stand.

 - Your treestand should be between 15 and 25 feet off the ground when hunting.
 Any lower and you begin to lose all of the advantages of hunting out of a tree stand, like being above a deer’s line of sight.
 Any higher than that and you begin to have problems with shot angles.
 This is especially true for bowhunters.

-You can find more tree stand tips by visiting our Deer Stand Placement Strategy and Setup Tips.
+You can find more tips about tree stand location and setup by visiting our Deer Stand Placement Strategy and Setup Tips.